-To make your plans easier we have compiled some useful information for you to take advantage of the delights this city offers and have some clear recommendations of where to eat, sleep, what to do and how to get there.
+To make your plans easier we have compiled some useful information so that you can take advantage of the delights this city has to offer and have some clear recommendations on where to eat, where to sleep, what to do and how to get there.

 What to see and do in Canfranc?